Byronic hero: Literary usage and other influences

 Byron's influence is manifest in many authors and artists of the Romantic movement and writers of Gothic fiction during the 19th century.
 Lord Byron was the model for the title character of Glenarvon (1816) by Byron's erstwhile lover Lady Caroline Lamb; and for Lord Ruthven in The Vampyre (1819) by Byron's personal physician, John William Polidori.
-Edmond Dantes from Alexandre Dumas' The Count of Monte Cristo (1844), Heathcliff from Emily Brontë's Wuthering Heights (1847), and Rochester from Charlotte Brontë's Jane Eyre (1847) are other later 19th-century examples of Byronic heroes.
+Edmond Dantès from Alexandre Dumas' The Count of Monte Cristo (1844), Heathcliff from Emily Brontë's Wuthering Heights (1847), and Rochester from Charlotte Brontë's Jane Eyre (1847) are other later 19th-century examples of Byronic heroes.

 In later Victorian literature, the Byronic character only seemed to survive as a solitary figure, resigned to suffering.
 However, Charles Dickens' representation of the character is more complex than that.
 Steerforth in David Copperfield manifests the concept of the "fallen angel" aspect of the Byronic hero; his violent temper and seduction of Emily should turn the reader, and indeed David, against him.
 But it does not.
 He still retains a fascination, as David admits in the aftermath of discovering what Steerforth has done to Emily.
 He may have done wrong, but David cannot bring himself to hate him.
 Steerforth's occasional outbreaks of remorse reveal a tortured character, echoing a Byronic remorse.
 Harvey concludes that Steerforth is a remarkable blend of both villain and hero, and exploration of both sides of the Byronic character.

 Scholars have also drawn parallels between the Byronic hero and the so-called superfluous man, solipsist heroes of Russian literature.
 In particular, Alexander Pushkin's famous character Eugene Onegin echoes many of the attributes seen in Childe Harold's Pilgrimage, such as solitary brooding and disrespect for traditional privilege.
 The first stages of Pushkin's poetic novel Eugene Onegin appeared twelve years after Byron's Childe Harold's Pilgrimage, and Byron was of obvious influence (Vladimir Nabokov argued in his Commentary to Eugene Onegin that Pushkin had read Byron during his years in exile just prior to composing Eugene Onegin).
 The same character themes continued to influence Russian literature, particularly after Mikhail Lermontov invigorated the Byronic hero through the character Pechorin in his 1839 novel A Hero of Our Time.

 The Byronic hero is also featured in many contemporary novels, and has played a role in modern literature as the precursor to a popular form of antihero.
-Erik, the Phantom from Gaston Leroux's Phantom of the Opera (1909–1910) is a well-known example from the first half of the twentieth century, while Ian Fleming's James Bond (if not his cinematic incarnations) shows all the earmarks in the second half: "Lonely, melancholy, of fine natural physique, which has become in some way ravaged ... dark and brooding in expression, of a cold and cynical veneer, above all enigmatic, in possession of a sinister secret."
+Erik, the Phantom from Gaston Leroux's Phantom of the Opera (1909–1910), is a well-known example from the first half of the twentieth century, while Ian Fleming's James Bond (if not his cinematic incarnations) shows all the earmarks in the second half: "Lonely, melancholy, of fine natural physique, which has become in some way ravaged ... dark and brooding in expression, of a cold and cynical veneer, above all enigmatic, in possession of a sinister secret."